ahmedelbrmbaly/plotter/README.md

 ## Task Requirements Progress

-1. Write a GUI program that plots arbitrary user-entered function.
+1. Write a GUI program that plots arbitrary user-entered functions.
 ![100%](https://progress-bar.dev/100/)
 2. Take a function of x from the user, e.g., 5*x^3 + 2*x.
 ![100%](https://progress-bar.dev/100/)